 Unannounced fire drills and/or fire system tests are conducted in all on-campus residence halls during the school year to allow occupants to become familiar with and practice their evacuation skills.
 The drills are conducted by the CMC Emergency Preparedness & Safety Manager with assistance from CMC Public Safety Officers and Resident Assistants.
 The drills conform to the California Fire Code.
-All College residence halls have emergency evacuation plans and pre-identified evacuation assembly areas (found on the Emergency webpage at https://www.cmc.edu/sites/default/files/emergency/Evacuation-plan-2018-v2.pdf).
+All College residence halls have emergency evacuation plans and pre-identified evacuation assembly areas.
+These are shared with all students via Resident Assistant training and other yearly community training such as emergency Evacuation Drills, in response to earthquakes, fires and other critical incidents that would require immediate evacuation and subsequent recovery and reconstitution.